Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_01_Custom_Platform/README.md

 #### AXI SmartConnects

 The `dr.bd.tcl` creates an instance of an AXI SmartConnect IP called `ctrl_sm`.
 This is the top-level AXI SmartConnect which is configured to have one clock, 16 master interfaces, and one slave interface.
 After this, 16 additional AXI SmartConnect IPs are instantiated.
-These will be connected to the 16 master interfaces in the `ctrl_sm` later on in the script.
+These are connected to the 16 master interfaces in the `ctrl_sm` later on in the script.

 #### AXI Verification IPs

 Next, 16 instances of the AXI Verification IP are created, and their properties are set.
-Later on in the script, the 16 AXI SmartConnect IPs will be connected to the 16 AXI Verification IPs.
+Later on in the script, the 16 AXI SmartConnect IPs are connected to the 16 AXI Verification IPs.

 #### Clock Infrastructure

 Seven instances of the Processor Reset System IP and an instance of the Clocking Wizard are created.
-The Clocking Wizard is configured to generate seven output clocks (that is to say, `CLOCKOUT_REQUESTED_OUT_FREQUENCY`= 100 MHz, 250 MHz, 500 MHz, 400 MHz, 450 MHz, 250 MHz).
-It is best practice to also instantiate a Process Reset System IP is for each output clock to ensure proper clocking.
-Having too many clocks tied to the same reset can result in adverse affects such as cross-clock domain issues.
+The Clocking Wizard is configured to generate seven output clocks (for example, `CLOCKOUT_REQUESTED_OUT_FREQUENCY`= 100 MHz, 250 MHz, 500 MHz, 400 MHz, 450 MHz, 250 MHz).
+It is recommended to also instantiate a Process Reset System IP is for each output clock to ensure proper clocking.
+Several clocks tied to the same reset can result in adverse affects such as cross-clock domain issues.

 #### CIPS